tensorFan/tensorFan.github.io/README jekyll-website-structure.txt

 It works since I am using a "git workflow" allowing me to avoid switching branch to gh-pages, and pushing to that remote from main.
 Note that the main branch does not need to get pushed.
 The website is deployed from the gh-pages branch.

+## IGNORE the VSCode git implementation for this project.
+Especially the main branch does not need to be updated.